 If your group disability insurer upholds your original denial a second time, you generally have the right to sue under ERISA in federal court.

-If your group employer-sponsored disability claim is denied on appeal, and even on a second appeal, your insurer must tell you why each time.
+If your group employer-sponsored disability claim is denied on the first and second appeals, your insurer must tell you why each time.
 It should cite legitimate reasons and evidence that support its decision.
-This will give experienced disability insurance lawyers, such as those at the top-rated firm of DarrasLaw a basis to independently evaluate inaccuracies.
+Whatever reason your insurance company gives you, it will provide experienced disability insurance lawyers, such as those at DarrasLaw, a basis on which to independently evaluate inaccuracies.

 Writing Your Appeal Letter

-- Your specific coverage or policy’s language that support your disability claim, including all medical, financial, vocational, and legal case law that supports your position.
+- Your specific coverage or policy’s language that supports your disability claim, including all medical, financial, vocational, and legal case law that supports your position.

 When writing your appeal letter, or even when simply documenting an appeal, consider attaching the following, even if it is not requested:

 - Your medical condition.
-Your tone should not convey anger, but thoroughly lay out all the objective and subjective testing and how the restrictions prevent you from working.
+Thoroughly explain the objective and subjective testing you’ve undergone and how your limitations prevent you from working.

 - Specific reasons, with references to your policy where possible, why you believe your disability claim is covered and, therefore, your denial is wrongful.

-- Contact information for you, your treating doctor, and any people who can validate your symptoms, limitations, and disability.
+- Contact information for you, your treating doctor, and anyone who can validate your symptoms, limitations, and disability.

 If you include only the information you included in your original disability claim, you will get the same bad result.
-Consider, consulting one of the seasoned, top-rated disability insurance appeal lawyers at DarrasLaw to discuss the types of additional documents you may choose to add to your appeal.
-These may include:
+Consider consulting one of the seasoned, top-rated disability insurance appeal lawyers at DarrasLaw to discuss the types of additional documents you may choose to add to your appeal.